Jethet/project-elevador/README.md

 * a home page with general information, a nice background picture and some smaller pictures that give a good impression
 * a form to contact Elevador
-* deploying the website with Heroku (domainname elevador.es is available)
+* deploying the website with Heroku (domainname elevador-bcn.es is available)

 The current project includes a bit more: